 Does the garden accept diversity in language, dress, physical appearance, non-traditional schedules and leave, as fully legitimate?

-Does the garden offer a full range of flexible benefits and services, including education and counseling, provided based on employee needs, wants, and the organization’s financial ability to provide them?
+Does the garden offer a full range of flexible benefits and services, including education and counseling, partner benefits, provided based on employee needs, wants, and the organization’s financial ability to provide them?

 Are significant others, same-sex, and transgender partners included in organizational events that previously excluded them?

 Are benefits and services adapted to changing conditions and innovative ideas based on research and assessment?

 JOB DESIGN, CLASSIFICATION AND COMPENSATION

 Does the garden have equitable compensation and classification practices?

 Does innovative job design result in employees being paid for performance, enabling them to work flexibly based on their needs and wants?